AI technology is making headway in businesses and there are AI replacing jobs statistics to back it up.

 How many jobs will be eliminated by AI?

 By 2025, automation could eliminate up to 85 million jobs globally, according to the World Economic Forum.

-This is a frightful number, as it can mean that tens of millions of people could potentially be unemployed through no fault of their own.
+This is a frightening figure, as it implies that tens of millions of people may be unemployed through no fault of their own.

 Businesses and employers may need to find ways to re-skill or repurpose these employees while navigating the transition in order to avoid costly job market disturbances.

 Furthermore, governments must come together to ensure that assistance and support services are established in order to help those employees most affected by this change in labor demand and supply.

 How many jobs will AI create and replace?